 General Information About Interventional Neuroradiology

 Interventional neuroradiology uses minimally invasive techniques to treat vascular problems of the brain and spine.
-These treatment strategies involve the use of catheters, a thin flexible tube, to treat the problem from inside the blood vessel, endovascularly.
+These treatment strategies involve the use of catheters, a thin flexible tube, to treat the problem from inside the blood vessel, (endovascular).
 Aneurysms, acute stroke, carotid stenosis and a number of other vascular diseases of the brain and spine may be treatable using interventional neuroradiology techniques.
+We additionally perform many nonvascular pain treatments of the spine including vertebroplasty, kyphoplasty and epidural steroid injections.

 Interventional Neuroradiology Services